esnet/gdg/website/content/docs/gdg/getting_started.md

 │ 17 │ Cluster Autoscaling               │ cluster-autoscaling               │ Example        │ iHUYtABMk  │ https://grafana.example.org/d/iHUYtABMk/cluster-autoscaling                │
 └────┴───────────────────────────────────┴───────────────────────────────────┴────────────────┴────────────┴────────────────────────────────────────────────────────────────────────────┘
 ```
-After executing `./bin/gdg dash import` you can find the dashboards of the `Infrastructure` folder in the local directory `dashboards/dashboards/Infrastructure` and the dashboards of the `Example` directory in the local directory `dashboards/dashboards/Example`.
+After executing `./bin/gdg backup dash download` you can find the dashboards of the `Infrastructure` folder in the local directory `org_main-org/dashboards/Infrastructure` and the dashboards of the `Example` directory in the local directory `org_main-org/dashboards/Example`.

-### Export / Upload Dashboards
+## Upload Dashboards

-Minimal configuration (eg. the `gdg.yml` file) that you need to upload your dashboards from your Grafana endpoint:
+Minimal configuration (i.e. the `gdg.yml` file) that you need to upload your dashboards from your Grafana endpoint:
 ```yaml
 context_name: all